 Can the world take the vital next steps towards ending global poverty?
 Or will we let progress slip away?

-That’s the challenge that the United Nations outlined yesterday, in its annual review of the Millennium Development Goals – clear, measurable targets for improving peoples’ lives around the world.
+That’s the challenge that the United Nations outlined recently, in its annual review of the Millennium Development Goals (MDGs) – clear, measurable targets for improving peoples’ lives around the world.

 “Millions of people’s lives have improved due to concerted global, regional, national and local efforts,” said the new report launched by UN Secretary-General Ban Ki-moon.